 1.4.
 In Tracealyzer, check that the J-Link Settings (File -> Settings) matches the debugger settings in your IDE regarding the J-Link speed and protocol (JTAG/SWD).

 1.6.
 Check that all .c and .h files in your trace recorder library are of the same version.
-This may occur if the recorder code has been upgraded but some files were missed, e.g. the stream port files or the config files.
+This may occur if the recorder code has been upgraded but some files were overlooked, e.g. the stream port files or the config files.
 The recorder might still compile, but is perhaps not working properly.

 1.7.
 Is your system using low-power mode when idle?
 This needs to be turned off to allow RTT streaming.
 See https://wiki.segger.com/RTT#Low-power_modes.